 What is the meaning behind Supperrradical?

-Superadical is a name given ti me by my homie Drue.
+Superadical is a name given to me by my homie Drue.
 I was literally dying because I could not thin, of a name that would represent some 90s inspired, dirty, grimey street wear clothing brand.
-He suggest that it stuck ever since.
+He suggests that it stuck ever since.
 I added 3 R’s to make it easy to find and sit.